-If you're looking for a deliciously different shrimp dish, try making up a platter of these Thai Shrimp Mini Lettuce Wraps!
-These bite-size wraps are just perfect for a party finger food (great with beer, as well as wine and cocktails), or make up a batch as an entree for dinner.
+If you're looking for a deliciously different shrimp dish, try making up a platter of these Thai shrimp mini lettuce wraps!
+These bite-size wraps are just perfect for a party finger food (great with beer, as well as wine and cocktails), or make up a batch as an entrée for dinner.
 Each mini wrap provides a burst of Thai flavors that are meant to hit different parts of the palate all at once.
-Based on the traditional Thai appetizer 'Miang Kum' (see link below), this fresh Thai appetizer is sure to be a hit with Thai food fans or anyone who has an adventurous spirit for spicy and flavorful foods.
-ENJOY!
+Based on the traditional Thai appetizer miang kum, this fresh Thai appetizer is sure to be a hit with Thai food fans or anyone who has an adventurous spirit for spicy and flavorful foods.

 - 1/3 cup dry shredded unsweetened coconut (baking type)

 - 1 packed cup cooked baby shrimp

 - 1/3 cup dry roasted peanuts (ground or finely chopped)

 - 2 green onions (sliced finely)

 - 2 teaspoon galangal (or ginger, grated)